 - Mosquito proof you home – check gutters and downspouts for debris or clogs which can lead to moisture pooling in these areas and create the perfect spot for mosquitoes to lay their eggs.
 Also check wading pools, birdbaths and flower pots to make sure water does not stagnate, change the water in these items frequently.
 Install screens on windows and doors and make sure to repair damaged screens in a timely fashion.
 A small rip or tear in a screen can lead to mosquitoes entering into your home.

 - Treat the area around your home -Utilize a mosquito elimination barrier treatment around the home and yard.
-Using a barrier treatment at home reduces the need for using DEET-containing bug spray on the body.
-Mosquito Squad of the North Shore offers a safe and effective barrier spray program which eliminates up to 90% of the mosquitoes and ticks on a property.
+Using a barrier treatment at home reduces the need for using DEET-containing bug repellent on the body.
+Mosquito Squad of the North Shore offers a safe and effective barrier treatment program which eliminates up to 90% of the mosquitoes and ticks on a property.